A-Rid-A-Bug Pest Control

 Their licensed service areas include pest control, and termite treatment.

-Customers have rated A-Rid-A-Bug Pest Control 4.3 out of 5 stars on Google, with 3 reviews reflecting their service track record in Groveton.
+Customers have rated A-Rid-A-Bug Pest Control 4.3 out of 5 stars, with 3 reviews reflecting their service track record in Groveton.

 Licensed for 2 service categories under TPCL #565928